cbrenn/hotel/sketchW3.md

-xtest- can create a block of rooms xtest- number of rooms is the length of the block test- can create a unique block of rooms test- block is no larger than 5 rooms
+xtest- can create a block of rooms xtest- number of rooms is the length of the block test- can create a unique block of rooms xtest- block is no larger than 5 rooms

 Part 2 reserves rooms from block test- can create reservation from block